 A traditional CDP will pipe data between tools and host it (like a CDI), but it will also provide customer data visibility and analytics.
 You’re not just piping data around, you’re creating a new repository for it which will be your source of truth for the whole organization.
 (This can be an issue if you lose access to that tool, so watch out for that.)

-Lytics is a major player in the field and we often recommend them to clients, so we’ll use them as an example.
+Lytics is a major player in the field and we often recommend them to clients who we feel could take advantage of a customer data platform benefits, so we’ll use them as an example.

-Suppose you have the same issue as mentioned in the previous section—you want to feed Zendesk data into your analytics.
+Suppose you have the same issue as mentioned in the previous section—you want to collect data by feeding Zendesk data into your analytics.
 You’d choose Lytics’ ready-made Zendesk integration from their integrations page, just like Segment’s recipe.

 Superficially, the integration process is similar.
 But under the hood, something very different is happening.
-By using a CDP like Lytics, you wouldn’t have to then pipe that data over to Redshift to look at it.
-Instead, analysis can take place inside Lytics itself.
+By using a CDP like Lytics, you wouldn’t have to then pipe that data over to Redshift to to better understand the data Instead, analysis can take place inside Lytics itself.

 Lytics comes with four types of data analysis ready to go right out of the box: behavioral scores, content affinity, discovery insights, and delivery optimization.
 Taking behavioral scores as an example, Lytics lets you get a lot more granular than a simple “did they/didn’t they” approach, measuring and analyzing things like frequency and recency, momentum and intensity, to arrive at a more accurate view of what that customer is really doing and why.